microsoft/presidio-genproto/docs/proto.md

 <a name="types.OcrService"/>

 ### OcrService
-The Anonymize Service is a service that anonymizes a given the text using predefined analyzers fields and anonymize configurations.
+The Ocr Service is a service performing OCR on images

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|